Teradata/stacki-wiki/wiki/Installation/Backend-Install-Discovery.md

 ### Re-Installation

-Getting a machine to have a) known good state, b) a refresh of the os, or c) a complete reinstall including data disks, you'll want to reinstall.
+Getting a machine to have a.) a known good state, b.) a refresh of the os (bugfixes, kernel updates), or c.) a complete reinstall including data disks, you'll want to reinstall.

 Stacki manages the PXE boot of all of backend nodes.
 When a node has been installed, Stacki tells the PXE request to boot from local disk.

-If you want to reinstall, use the stack command line to tell it what to do the next time the machine reboots.
+If you want to reinstall, use the stack command line to tell a node what to do the next time the machine reboots.

 We call "telling the node what to do on next reboot," "setting the boot action.""